Leaderless Consensus of a Hierarchical Cyber-Physical System: Mathematical formulation

 \subsection{Three-layer example}

-In this section, we present a three-layer example to illustrate the parameters and contents introduced in section \ref{parameters}.
-The node in Fig.\ref{hierarchy_a} is indexed in the layer level.
-From left to right, there are $V^{(1)}_3$, $V^{(1)}_1$, $V^{(1)}_2$, $V^{(1)}_4$, $V^{(1)}_5$ and $V^{(1)}_6$ in the physical layer.
+In this section, we present a three-layer example as shown in Fig.\ref{hierarchy} to illustrate the parameters and contents introduced in section \ref{parameters}.
+In the physical layer, there are $V^{(1)}_1$, $V^{(1)}_2$, $V^{(1)}_3$, $V^{(1)}_4$, $V^{(1)}_5$ and $V^{(1)}_6$ from top to bottom.
 These nodes are divided into three groups, and each group is the subordinate group of one node in the second layer.
 For instance, the third group in the first layer, represented by $G^{(1)}_3$, is the subordinate group of the third node $V^{(2)}_3$ in the second layer.
 We call $V^{(2)}_{3}$ the superior node of $G^{(1)}_3$, denoted by $V^{(2)}_{3}=\bar{G}^{(1)}_3$.

-The node $V^{(2)}_{3}$ is also the first node of the second group in the second layer, which can be written by $V^{(2)}_{2:1}$ as shown in Fig.\ref{hierarchy_b}.
-These subscripts have the relationship: $ 3=k^{(2)}_0+k^{(2)}_1+1, $ where $k^{(2)}_1=2$ denotes the number of nodes of the first group in the second layer and $k^{(2)}_0=0$ as defined in section \ref{parameters}.
-An intralayer edge connects $V^{(1)}_{3:1}$ and $V^{(1)}_{3:2}$ in $G^{(1)}_3$, but there is no intralayer edge between different groups in the same layer.